niftydigits/ftrack-s3-accessor/README.md

 Which will launch the start_ftrack_with_s3.py script.

 It is possible to use the [transfer components](https://bitbucket.org/!api/2.0/snippets/ftrack/B6dX/f9e89e8bf95065a6fc0541dd058863ff1ddaceb6/files/transfer_components_action.py) action to move components between local and remote storage.
 Ensure it is on the FTRACK_EVENT_PLUGIN_PATH (or add it to the plugins folder) and it should become available under ftracks actions menu.
-You will need to ensure your local storage is also correctly configured within a script when running the accessor outside of connect.
+You will need to ensure your local storage is also correctly configured within a script when running the accessor outside of ftrack-connect, as the connect location configured by the desktop client will not be available as an option.